hellerve/blog/wip/Implementing_the_Builder_Pattern_in_Carp.md

 As always with my blog posts, the solution to this problem is based on macros.
 First, we’re going to write macros that create setters for arrays and maps, as a kind of warm-up exercise.
-Once we’ve gotten this to work, we’ll try and write a macro that when it’s passed a datatype emits a builder for it.
+Once we’ve gotten this to work, we’ll try and write a macro emits a builder for a datatype passed to it.

 ## Emitting setters

-For the sake of this blog post, we’re only going to emit array and macro updaters that adds items.
+For the sake of this blog post, we’re only going to emit array and macro updaters that add items.
 If you want to try your hands on a little challenge later, you can try to add removal or transmutation functions yourself.

 What should the interface look like?
 The way that would lead to the simplest